macrivello/AvengersRepo/README.md

 ##3.
 Requirements

-Using this tool, a Cal Poly student can plan more efficiently for future classes.
+Using this tool, a Cal Poly user can plan more efficiently for future classes.
 Its core functionality will be its live itegration with the Poly catalogue.
 Poly Path will update the users flowcharts according to: the catalogue requirements of that year, the users previous classes taken, and the various paths classes can be taken (technical electives and GEs offer a lot of variety).
 It will then generate an interactive flowchart, custom to that specific user, to help plan for future classes.

 ##4.
 Architecture